RaduMarcel/EspressoViews/README.md

 ```
 java -version
 ```
-If the version is lower than 1.8 or your system does not have Java then please download and install a newer Java version (https://java.com/de/download/).
 If you know that you have the right version but the Java executable was not found from the command line, then make sure the Java PATH system variable is set correctly (see more: https://www.java.com/en/download/help/path.xml).

 Then download the EspressoViews file `EspressoViews.zip` and unpack it in an own folder.
+No further installation steps are required.
 The application is started either by double-klicking Java runnable file `EspressoViews.jar` or by typing in the command line
 ```
 java -jar EspressoViews.jar
 ```